arquillian/arquillian-extension-spring/README.md

 ## Test setup
 The extension is splitted into couple modules.
-In order to enable the Spring IOC for the Arquillian Tests it is required to add the fallowing dependency into the project POM.
+In order to enable the Spring IOC for the Arquillian Tests it is required to add the following dependency into the project POM.

 ```
         <dependency>